julianapeace/Treffen-The-Most-Socialist-Meet-Up-App/README.md

 -- https://developers.google.com/places/javascript/
 - calculate the midpoint of the zipcodes/coordinates (done) -- geolibs getCenter(arrayCoords)
-- feed the midpoint into yelp api
+- feed the midpoint into yelp api (done)

-- dynamic google maps links
 - ability to text message everyone the results